Biktarvy

 1. Anxiety and depression

-Although not common in clinical trials, a small proportion of people who took Biktarvy in an observational study developed anxiety, depression, difficulty concentrating and/or problems with sleep.
-Anxiety and depression are relatively common in HIV-positive people (regardless of whether they are on treatment or the type of treatment that they take).
+A small proportion of people who took Biktarvy developed anxiety, depression, difficulty concentrating and/or problems with sleep.
+Anxiety and depression are relatively common in HIV-positive people (regardless of whether they are on treatment or the type of treatment they take).
+A small proportion of people also reported anxiety and depression when they took medicines similar to bictegravir (integrase inhibitors).
 If you are taking Biktarvy and think that you may have developed anxiety or depression, speak to your doctor right away.
-Your doctor can help determine if you have anxiety or depression and if there is any relationship between them and the medicines that you are taking.
+Your doctor can help determine if you have anxiety or depression and if there is any relationship between these symptoms and the medicines that you are taking.

 Symptoms of anxiety and depression can include the following: